Learning Abroad Center

 Program Leader

 Frances Fernandez, is the Faculty Director in the Health Services Management (HSM) program.
 Born and raised in Puerto Rico, Frances brings a multi-cultural perspective and professional experience from her over 30 year career in healthcare.
-Frances lived in Miami, Florida for over 20 years where she served in executive leadership positions in HIV/AIDS services, home health, outpatient services as well as research and education for veterans.
+Frances lived in Miami, Florida for over 20 years, where she served in executive leadership positions in HIV/AIDS services, home health, and outpatient services, as well as research and education for veterans.
 After moving to Minnesota over 8 years ago, Frances served as executive director in long term care as well as pediatric home health organizations before joining the University of Minnesota.
-As faculty director for the HSM program at CCAPS, she supports a people-centered cultural approach for improving diversity, equity, inclusion and belonging to effect change and create a positive impact in the communities served.
+As faculty director for the HSM program at CCAPS, she supports a people-centered cultural approach for improving diversity, equity, inclusion, and belonging to effect change and create a positive impact in the communities served.
 She is also an advocate for mental health awareness and education, particularly for youth.
 Frances has served on several boards focusing on health care delivery and funding, including quality initiatives for improved access and delivery of health care, in particular for the HIV/AIDS population.
-Being particularly interested in minority empowerment she works fearlessly to "bring care back to healthcare".
+Being particularly interested in minority empowerment, she works fearlessly to "bring care back to healthcare".
 Frances holds a Bachelor's of Arts degree in Business Administration from Interamerican University of Puerto Rico and a Master's degree in Health Services Administration from Florida International University.

 Excursions